Duncrub Park F.C.: Cup competitions

 The club's first Scottish Cup entry was in 1894–95.
 This was after the Scottish Football Association required qualification via preliminary rounds and, from 1895, via the Scottish Qualifying Cup.
 The club's first tie was at Fair City Athletic in Perth, and ended 5–3 to the home side, with Duncrub being outclassed, but kept in the game thanks to "two of the softest goals to be scored that have been witnessed on Balhousie Park".

 The club entered every year afterwards until 1907–08.
 It won through to the first round proper once - in 1896–97, thanks to a 6–0 win over Vale of Atholl (in a replay at Pitlochry, after the original home tie ended 2–2), 7–2 away to Huntingtower, and a bye.
 In the fourth round of the Qualifying Cup, the club was beaten 10–1 by Inverness Thistle, but by reaching that stage the club had ensured a place in the competition proper.
 The club was drawn at home to Hibernian, and arranged to host the tie in at Fair City's Balhousie Park.
 Unsurprisingly, the amateur club was outclassed, conceding within a minute of the start and going down 10–1.

 Other than 1896–97, the club only won 3 ties, the most remarkable result being a 4–1 win over Dunblane in 1903–04.

-The club had a similar lack of success in the leading local cup competition, the Perthshire Senior Cup.
+The club had a similar lack of success in the leading local cup competition, the Perthshire Cup.
 Auld Dinnin' first entered in 1891, but did not win a tie until 1895–96, and even then its opponent (Vale of Ruthven) was reduced to 10 men after 7 minutes, and 9 men for the second half, through injuries.
 An 11–1 defeat to St Johnstone in 1899 was so bad that the club postponed a following friendly on the basis that the club "got as much football in Perth on Saturday as will serve them for a long time".
 Duncrub did not win in the competition again until 1904 and only ever won three other ties in the tournament, all against the Black Watch side.